 Zeiss Victory SF 8x32 binocular

-It has been six years since Zeiss launched its excellent 42 mm Victory SF, 'smart focus' binoculars (Birdwatch 265: 70-71), but earlier this year, the high-end German manufacturer lifted the veil on two new 32 mm models which will be widely available later this year.
+It has been six years since Zeiss launched its excellent 42 mm Victory SF, 'smart focus' binoculars (Birdwatch 265: 70-71), but earlier this year, the high-end German manufacturer lifted the veil on two new 32 mm models which are available in stores now.

 Having been fortunate to attend a February 'sneak preview' event, which included a chance to try out both the 8x and 10x magnification models, I was given the opportunity to further field test the 8x32 – which did not disappoint!

 It delivered a much-anticipated high-quality image and a surprisingly high level of brightness.
 At 155 m at 1,000 m, this model now boasts the widest field of view in its class, beating its big brother, the 8x42, by 7 m.

 The design of the latter has been largely carried forward to the 32 mm model.
 Some improvements have been made, though, most notably to the eyecups.
 These had been flagged up as uncomfortable on the larger model by some users – a problem which has been addressed on the 32 mm versions.